Chart Color Schemes

 Enmore's residents are extremely healthy with both young and old age cohorts seeing low prevalence of common health conditions

 Analysis of health metrics shows strong performance throughout Enmore.
-Both young and old age cohorts saw low prevalence of common health conditions.
+Both young and old age cohorts have low prevalence of common health conditions.

-The rate of private health cover was exceptionally high at approximately 65% of the total population (2,623 people), compared to the national average of 55.3%.
-The most common medical conditions in the area were mental health issues impacting 12.1% of residents and asthma impacting 9.2%.
-A total of 70.0% declared themselves completely clear of medical ailments, compared to 0% across Greater Sydney.
-The area has 10.0% of residents aged 65 and over (404 people).
-Health outcomes among seniors are particularly strong, performing even better than the general population in health metrics.
+The rate of private health cover is exceptionally high at approximately 65% of the total population (2,581 people), compared to the national average of 55.7%.
+The most common medical conditions in the area are mental health issues and asthma, impacting 12.1 and 9.2% of residents respectively.
+Seventy percent of residents declare themselves completely clear of medical ailments, compared to 0% across Greater Sydney.
+Ten percent of residents are aged 65 and over (398 people).
+Health outcomes among seniors perform even better than the general population in health metrics.

 Frequently Asked Questions - Health